-When requesting a prefabrication meeting, the fabricator shall notify the Office of Materials in Ames four weeks in advance of the proposed meeting date.
+When requesting a prefabrication meeting, the fabricator shall notify the Construction and Materials Bureau in Ames four weeks in advance of the proposed meeting date.
 The final date shall be mutually agreed upon.

 The DOT inspector shall initiate this meeting prior to commencement of any shop fabrication.
 The inspectors and supervisors of both the fabricating plant and the DOT shall attend this meeting.